Coursework Outside the U.S.

 - Successfully complete three years of college preparatory mathematics with a minimum grade of "C" or better.

-- Submit official test scores from an approved English language proficiency test (TOEFL, IELTS or PTE).
+- Submit official test scores from an approved English language proficiency test (TOEFL, IELTS, PTE or Duolingo).
 Scores must be sent directly to SJSU from the testing institution.
 You can view the minimum score requirements by visiting our International Applicant page and clicking on English Language Proficiency Exam Requirements.

 Submit official secondary school (high school) transcripts, which must include the completion/graduation date.

-- Submit SAT/ACT exams by the date posted on your MySJSU "To Do List" (optional and only used for course placement if you are admitted).
+- Submit SAT/ACT exams (optional and only used for course placement if you are admitted).

 - Submit official transcript(s) from school(s) outside the U.S.